zonca/zonca.github.io-source/content/2016-05-24-jupyterhub-docker-swarm.md

 you should see the same files that were on the Jupyterhub server.

- ### Create the same users
+### Create users

 As we are using system users and mounting the home filesystem it is important that users have the same UID on all nodes, so we are going to run on the node the same script we ran on the Jupyterhub server:

      bash create_users.sh

 ### Test Jupyterhub

 Login on the Jupyterhub instance with 2 or more different users, then check on the console of the Hub that the containers were launched on the `swarmnode` instance:

      docker -H :4000 ps -a

 ## Create more nodes

 Now that we created a fully functioning node we can clone it to create more to accomodate more users.

 ### Create a snapshot of the node

 First we need to delete all Docker containers, ssh into the `swarmnode` and execute:

      docker rm -f $(docker ps -a -q)